 Simply add a new URL extension of your choice in the box provided, then add the extension you'd like to have the old login page to redirect to.
 Once you're done hit save.

 That's it you're all done!
 How easy was that?

 If you now try accessing the old login page wp-login.php URL of your site or blog, you should be redirected to whatever page you entered in the redirection URL.
 I have mine redirected back to my blog page.

 There you have it, you've changed the URL name of your login page and added an extra layer of security to your WordPress site.

 If you want to add even more security to your login page, the WP Limit Login Attempts plugin is something to consider installing if you haven't already done so.

 You can find this plugin here: Download WP Limit Login Attempt Plugin.

-If you'd like to get access to more cool WordPress security tips and hacks, check out this blog post.
+If you'd like to learn more cool WordPress security tips and hacks, check out this detailed blog post.